rachanasripathi/Cracker-Barrel-Peg-Puzzle/README.md

 # Cracker-Barrel-Peg-Puzzle

-How to Play the Peg Game
+#How to play the Peg Game

 Place a peg in each of the holes of the game board.
 You’ll have one place on the board that won’t have a peg.

 Jump one peg over another to an open space and remove the one that was jumped.
 Keep doing this until only a single peg remains.